On the multiplicity formula for discrete automorphic representations of disconnected tori: The LLC for disconnected tori

 \section{The LLC for disconnected tori}

 Let $F$ be a local field of characteristic zero with absolute Galois group $\Gamma$.
-The goal of this chapter is to state the LLC for disconnected tori in terms of pure inner forms.
+The goal of this chapter is to state the local Langlands correspondence (LLC) for disconnected tori in terms of pure inner forms.